MaxNong/bs-design/packages/core/components/modal/index.en-US.md

 ## When To Use

 When requiring users to interact with the application, but without jumping to a new page and interrupting the user's workflow, you can use `Modal` to create a new floating layer over the current page to get user feedback or display information.
-Additionally, if you need show a simple confirmation dialog, you can use `ehd.Modal.confirm()`, and so on.
+Additionally, if you need show a simple confirmation dialog, you can use `bsd.Modal.confirm()`, and so on.

 ## API